funatsufumiya/jeejah/Readme.md

 resuming the coroutine.

 Note that the sandbox feature is not well-tested or audited and should not be trusted to provide robust security.
+It currently only works with Lua 5.1 and LuaJIT.

 You can also pass in a `handlers` table where the keys are custom [nREPL ops](https://nrepl.org/nrepl/ops.html)